faithit/julycrud/README.md

 ---

-## 🔄 Django CRUD(Create, Read, Update, Delete) Example: Student Model
+## 🔄 Django CRUD Example: Student Model

 CRUD operations are fundamental in web applications for managing data.